 11. Scrape any excess potatoes, cheese, or egg mixture into the underside of the tortilla as you slide it into the pan.

 12. Cook the underside until the bubbly foam appears around the edges again.
-Take your spatula and
+Take your spatula and use it to shape the sides of the tortilla into a perfect circle.
+Repeat until you reach your desired presentation.

-13. Transfer to a separate, clean plate.
+13. Turn off heat and transfer to a separate, clean plate.

 14. Cut into small slices, squares, or in half – whichever suits you or your dinner party best – and serve!